bakame-php/http-structured-fields/docs/04-item.md

 ## Items value

-The defined types are all attached to an `Item` object where their value and type are accessible using the following methods:
+The height (8) defined value types are all attached to an `Item` object where their value and type are accessible using the following methods:

 ```php